ww44ss/ww44ss.github.io/_posts/blog/2016-8-13-Machine Learning for High Performance Reverse Geo-Coding.md

 <a href="/images/blog/blog_rf_rev_geo_pip.png"><img src="/images/blog/blog_rf_rev_geo_pip.png" alt="image"></a>
 </figure>

 In practice, the P-i-P is much faster than the API call.
-Based on a stand-alone benchmark run, for 2000 points, the throughput is 2.26 points per msec - an improvement of roughly a factor of 400 over the API calls.

-Note, as the number of points gets large, the thruput (points/time) asymptotes to a constant value of roughly 5.0 points/msec.
+As the number of points gets large, the thruput (points/time) asymptotes to a constant value of roughly 5.0 points/msec.

 #### accuracy of the google API